shonenxnaifu/garbage-classifier/WASTE_DEFINITION.md

 # Breaking Down Category of Waste
-I will breaking down the primary categories of waste to 3 categories.
+I will break down the primary categories of waste into 3 main types.
-This Categories are based on this article: [Understanding the Different Types of Waste](https://www.reelpaper.com/blogs/reel-talk/types-of-waste?srsltid=AfmBOooOT_nUQgx4GtybuQCz3vI5pJp3UbmFR9AmJsNROYAF5WvszdAV)
+These Categories are based on the following article: [Understanding the Different Types of Waste](https://www.reelpaper.com/blogs/reel-talk/types-of-waste?srsltid=AfmBOooOT_nUQgx4GtybuQCz3vI5pJp3UbmFR9AmJsNROYAF5WvszdAV)

 ## 1. Organic Waste
 Organic waste is a broad term that encompasses all plant- and animal-based materials that can decompose naturally.
 This includes food scraps, yard trimmings, paper, cardboard, and even some types of plastic.
 When organic waste is composted, it breaks down into nutrient-rich soil that can be used to grow new plants.
 This process helps to reduce the amount of waste that goes into landfills, and it also helps to improve soil quality.